 In the very long 18th century Chinese novel The Story Of The Stone, written by Cao Xueqin and Gao E, There are two minor characters who appear in the first two chapters.
 They are Jia Yu-cun, a tutor, and Leng Zi-xing, an antique dealer.
 They have a conversation over wine in a tavern, and the point of this conversation is to give a description of the Jia family and their situation to the reader.

 In a way, Tomo and Walberg of George R.R.
 Martin's Thousand Worlds, a pair of adventurers who visited many planets.
 They are almost always mentioned together when someone brings them up, and they are Memetic Badasses in-universe.
 Unfortunately they have yet to actually appear in a story.

 Craig and Fry, the two employees assigned by the American insurance company as bodyguards to watch over Kin-Fo in Jules Verne's Tribulations of a Chinaman in China.
 Inseparable and largely indistinguishable (they are cousins), they appear like spiritual ancestors of the Thom(p)sons, if a bit more competent.

 Bella's friends Mike, Jessica, Angela, and Eric in Twilight.
 Also the members of the wolfpack who aren't Jacob, Sam, Leah, and Seth.

-The novel Wives and Daughters has Those Two Women.
-The Misses Brownings, Miss Browning and Miss Phoebe are family friends of Mr. Gibson and his daughter Molly.
+Wives and Daughters: The Misses Brownings, Miss Browning and Miss Phoebe are family friends of Mr. Gibson and his daughter Molly.
 They are fairly similar characters and always paired together.
 Lady Harriet even calls them Pecksy and Flapsy.